Chroot environment in a Linux Rescue VM

 Note

-If your original VM includes Logical Volume Manager (LVM) on the OS Disk, create the Rescue VM using the image with Raw Partitions on the OS Disk
+If your original VM includes Logical Volume Manager (LVM) on the OS Disk, create the rescue VM by using the image with raw partitions on the OS Disk.

-2. Create a Rescue VM image of the same OS version, in same resource group (RSG) and location using managed disk.
+2. Create a rescue VM image of the same OS version in the same resource group (RSG) and location using a managed disk.

 3. Use the Azure portal to take a snapshot of the affected virtual machine's OS disk.